-If math is dreaded in your house, or if it is a battlefield, commit to figuring out why, so that you can change that.
-Avoiding the conflict doesn’t change the need for study.
-Delaying the study just makes the “math monster” get bigger.
+If math is dreaded in your house, or if it is a battlefield, commit to figuring out why so that you can change that.
+Avoiding the conflict doesn’t change the need for studying.
+Delaying the studying just makes the “math monster” get bigger.
 Sometimes we have to take a step back and start over to go forward.
 If you are finding yourself less than consistent in doing mathematics at least 4 days a week, then it is time to reach out for some help.
-Let the crackerjack staff at Demme Learning help you diagnose why there are struggles and let us help you get back on the path of consistency.
+Let the skilled staff at Demme Learning help you diagnose why there are struggles and let us help you get back on the path of consistency.

 In both math and spelling, consistent progress over time is the key.

-Since we are all recovering and getting back to a normal routine after the holidays, now might be a good time to evaluate how consistent you have been so far this school year.
+Now is a good time to evaluate how consistent you have been so far this school year.
 Don’t beat yourself up!
-Guilt should NOT be a part of the homeschool experience – especially guilt for those who work so hard to see their children educated well.
-Instead, make a new and different decision and commit to being consistent in the next couple of months and see if it doesn’t do a remarkable change for your attitude, and your homeschool progress.
+Guilt should NOT be a part of the homeschool experience—especially guilt for those who work so hard to see their children educated well.
+Instead, make a new and different decision and commit to being consistent in the next couple of months and see if it doesn’t do a remarkable change for your attitude and your homeschool progress.

 We Are Here to Help